www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

   Consider creating a coverage report for this ,too.
 * [ ] Create distinct code coverage reports for unit tests, integration tests and functionality tests.
 # Done Tasks
+* [x] Create project build, that copies the project somewhere and builds it.
+  This allows the developer to submit a build and then to immediately continue the code editing with a smaller pause, than classic builds.
+Classic build require a wait until the compilation is done and only after that the code can be edited.
+* [x] Remove .build and .codecov.yml from net.splitcells.network repo, as these are not used anymore.
 * [x] Benchmarks and lambdas of require Throws are not covered in test coverage.
     * [x] Try excluding test classes from JaCoCo report.
 * [x] Test developer bootstrapping.